 However, just because we have done things a certain way, does not mean they cannot be improved, tweaked, reinvented or improved to offer a better solution to meet water quality and quantity challenges.

-Promoting a circular/One Water approach Crisis
+Water Reuse: Promoting a circular/One Water approach Crisis

 Historically, water has been treated, distributed via kilometres of pipelines, recollected as wastewater to then be treated again, before being disposed into the environment.
 This linear process is repeated time and time again.
 The natural environment acts as the buffer between treated wastewater being disposed upstream and water later being collected for consumption downstream.